 Hello, I have been a part of the St Mary’s School community for 13+ years.
 My role is rewarding, supporting the leadership team and teachers.
 I have two grown up children and we have just welcomed our first grandchild.
 My husband, Paul and I enjoy the summer months visiting our favourite beach, Tawharanui and socialising with friends.

-Kia ora, my name is Jemma Skiff and I am so excited to be one of your year 5/6 teachers this year!
-This will be my fourth year in the St Mary’s community.
+Kia ora, my name is Jemma Skiff and I am so excited to be one of your year 6 teachers this year!
+This will be my fifth year in the St Mary’s community.
 I love spending time with my family, getting to know new people and learning about different countries and cultures.

 Kia ora!
 My name is Kelsey Mc Master and I am so excited to have started my teaching journey with St Mary’s School and to be a part of this amazing whānau.
-I have worked in a primary school setting for five years which is where I developed a love for teaching and working with children.
-In 2019 I completed my Bachelor of Teaching through The University of Waikato’s distance programme and started teaching at St Mary’s School in 2020.
-I am so happy to be with Mrs Tiddy in C4 with all our wonderful learners this year.
+I have worked in a primary school setting for six years which is where I developed a love for teaching and working with children.
+In 2019, I completed my Bachelor of Teaching through The University of Waikato’s distance programme and started teaching at St Mary’s School in 2020.
+I am so happy to be with Mrs Tiddy and Miss Willis in C3 with all our wonderful learners this year.

 Kia Ora!
 My name is Lalli Tiddy and I am from South Africa.
-This will be my 8th year teaching Primary school education and my 2nd year teaching in New Zealand.
+This will be my 9th year teaching Primary school education and my 3rd year teaching in New Zealand.
 I immigrated to New Zealand with my husband in 2019.
-I am excited to teach Y4 in C4 this year!
+I am excited to teach Y3 and Y4 in C3 this year!
 I am enjoying exploring this country and being exposed to such a rich diversity of cultures.

 Kumusta?
 My name is Candice Capacia.
-This is my first year teaching in St. Mary’s School and I am excited to teach and learn together with the Y1 students.
+This is my second year teaching in St Mary’s School and I am excited to teach and learn together with the Y1 students.

 In my 10 years teaching journey, I realized the influence a teacher has for the students in the classroom, this is why I volunteered to train other teachers from different schools in the Philippines to ensure students get a better education experience.
 I am also a published academic writer of textbooks that circulated around the country.